agxpro-z/property-record/property-record/README.md

 - Evaluating smart contract transactions to query ledger state.
 - Handling errors in transaction invocation.

-## About the sample
+## About the source code

-This sample includes smart contract and application code in multiple languages.
-This sample shows create, read, update, transfer and delete of an asset.
+This source code includes smart contract and application code.
+This project shows create, read, update, transfer and delete of an property record.

 For a more detailed walk-through of the application code and client API usage, refer to the [Running a Fabric Application tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/write_first_app.html) in the main Hyperledger Fabric documentation.